Reezonate/EasyOffset/README.md

 # Compatibility

-Not compatible with other offset adjustment mods (e.g. SaberTailor, ControllerTweaks)
+Not compatible with other offset adjustment mods (e.g. SaberTailor, ControllerSettingsHelper, etc.)

 Config values are different from base game settings, SaberTailor, etc.